alwaysdata/documentation/advanced/migrations/postgresql-12.en.md

 This migration is currently only available on shared plans.
 If you are on a VPS or dedicated server, you can migrate [PostgreSQL 10]({{< ref postgresql-10 >}}).
 {{% /notice %}}

-This migration migrates your databases to PostgreSQL version 12 (from PostgreSQL 9.6 or 10): https://www.postgresql.org/docs/12/release-12.html.
+This migration upgrades your databases to PostgreSQL version 12 (from PostgreSQL 9.6 or 10): https://www.postgresql.org/docs/12/release-12.html.

-The notable changes are :
+The noticeable changes are :

 - the `abstime`, `retime`, and `tinterval` types are deprecated;
 - the [timetravel](https://www.postgresql.org/docs/10/contrib-spi.html#id-1.11.7.46.6) extension is deprecated;